How to Help

 American Red Cross

-The City of Temecula has partnered with the American Red Cross to host blood drives on July 13 and August 4 from 9 a.m. to 4 p.m. at the Temecula City Hall Conference Center (41000 Main St).
+The City of Temecula has partnered with the American Red Cross to host a blood drive on September 8 from 10 a.m. to 4 p.m. at the Temecula City Hall Conference Center (41000 Main St).
 Participants must make an appointment before donating to prevent individuals from gathering.
 CLICK HERE to schedule your blood donation appointment today.

 San Diego Blood Bank

-Promenade Temecula has partnered with San Diego Blood Bank to host a blood drive on Tuesday, June 23, from 2 p.m. to 7 p.m. in the Plaza in front of Edwards Theatre (40820 Winchester Rd).
-To schedule an appointment for this drive, or to view other blood drives through the San Diego Blood Bank, please CLICK HERE.
+Promenade Temecula has partnered with San Diego Blood Bank to host a Blood Drive on August 17 from 2 p.m. to 7 p.m. in the Plaza in front of Edwards Theatre.
+CLICK HERE to schedule your blood donation appointment today.

 LifeStream Blood Bank